PSallenhazlett/net-graphql/Readme.md

 Everything is mostly setup.
 You will need:

- 1. A MS SQL Server Databse.
+ 1. A MS SQL Server Database.
  2. Entity Framework Core Tools (See [Migration Tools](#migration-tools)).

 Once you have those, change the connection string in appsettings.json to point to your database.
 After that, you will need to migrate the database.